The DevOps engineer's handbook The DevOps engineer's handbook

 The SPACE framework balances the natural tension between individual, team, and organization performance.
 Other productivity measurements that hide these tensions result in sub-optimal performance.

+It’s important to use the SPACE metrics to measure the productivity of individuals, teams, and development systems.
 The table below shows the SPACE framework matrix, with an example metric in each category.
 The metrics you choose can differ, and it’s important to test the broader questions you want to answer about your system.

 SPACEIndividualTeamSystem